Seajull/TransPo-RG/README.md

 ### TransPo-RG
-Transfert of Position to Resequenced Genome
+Transfer of Position to Resequenced Genome
 ### Requires :

 * bwa mem (0.7.15)